shrutiguptabu/information_storage_and_storage_assignment2/readme.txt

 2. Run the HW2Main.py file.
 This will run the entire code:
     a.
 First an index will be created for the trecweb file.
 The index is broken into a Dictionary file and a Postings file.
     b.
 Next we will read the index.
 In this step we load the entire Dictionary file into memory.
     c.
-To search a term, Dictionary object is searched in memory and its corresponding entry is searched sequentially in postings file.
+To search a term, dictionary object is searched in memory and its corresponding entry is searched sequentially in postings file.
     d.
 Once the term is found, postings data is returned.
 3. The step 2 will repeat for result.trectext file as well.